Governor of California: Qualifications

 A candidate for governor must be a U.S. citizen and a registered voter within the state, must not have been convicted of a felony involving bribery, embezzlement, or extortion, and must not have served two terms since November 6, 1990.

 Election and oath of office

-Governors are elected by popular ballot and serve terms of four years, with a limit of two terms, if served after November 6, 1990.
+Governors are elected by popular ballot following a nonpartisan primary and serve terms of four years, with a limit of two terms, if served after November 6, 1990.
 Governors take the following oath:

 I (Governor) do solemnly swear that I will support and defend the Constitution of the United States and the Constitution of the State of California against all enemies foreign and domestic, that I will bear true faith and allegiance to the Constitution of the United States and the Constitution of the State of California, that I take this obligation freely without any mental reservation or purpose of evasion and that I will well and faithfully discharge the duties upon which I am about to enter.Governors take office on the first Monday after January 1 after their election.